What is thymus cancer?

 - Epithelial cells give the thymus its structure and shape.
 Thymomas and thymic carcinomas, which are the main focus of the rest of this document, develop from these cells.

 - Lymphocytes make up most of the rest of the thymus.
-Whether in the thymus or in other parts of the body, these immune system cells can develop into cancers called Hodgkin disease and non-Hodgkin lymphoma, which are described in other documents from the American Cancer Society.
+Whether in the thymus or in other parts of the body, these immune system cells can develop into cancers called Hodgkin disease and non-Hodgkin lymphoma, which are described in other American Cancer Society documents.